gederajeg/enolex/ortho/README.md

 # Workflow for curating the orthography profile.

+This is just my own (Gede Primahadi W. Rajeg) personal note to do the orthography profiling so that I won't forget!

 -   write a skeleton profile once (using the `write.profile()` function)

 -   open the skeleton profile in Libre Office